Lightbend Console provides the following information:

 akka_processing_time.
 It’s based on the

 akka_actor_processing_time_ns Prometheus metric and is of the simple moving average type.
-Corresponding health and alert time series will therefore be created automatically for the actors.
+Corresponding health time series will therefore be created automatically for the actors.

-By default, there will be health and alert time series for each combination of actor and pod.
+By default, there will be health time series for each combination of actor and pod.
 The Console would allow you to group by pod only if desired.

 The monitor parameters could be set to consider the health to be in a warning state if processing time went beyond 1 standard deviation of the average.
 The UI would allow you to see if/when this is happening for each pod.
 (This would suggest things are starting to get much slower.)